LeleCheung/LeleCheung.github.io/index.md

 "Done is better than perfect."

-Here is **Hanle Zhang (Peter, 张韩乐)**, a junior undergrad majoring in Computer Science at University of Chinese Academy of Science, advised by [Prof. Yungang Bao](http://english.ict.cas.cn/people/scien/bln/202303/t20230321_328543.html).
+Here is **Hanle Zhang (Peter, 张韩乐)**, a senior undergrad majoring in Computer Science at University of Chinese Academy of Science, advised by [Prof. Yungang Bao](http://english.ict.cas.cn/people/scien/bln/202303/t20230321_328543.html).
 I'm also an exchange student at the University of California, Berkeley.
 If you are interested in me, please email me at - <zhanghanle21@mails.ucas.ac.cn>

 ## Educational Background